Visit Romania – 21 most beautiful places in Transylvania

 Retezat National Park protects more than 300 species of flora and 50 species of mammal including brown bear, wolves, lynx, foxes and deer.
 It is a great destination both for those who like hiking as well as those who just want to relax.
 There are a lot of hiking trails and a few climbing routes.

-Retezat National Park, Transylvania, Romania by Matei Domnita
+Retezat National Park, Transylvania, Visit Romania by Matei Domnita

 20. St Anna Lake

 St Anna Lake (also called Sfanta Ana) is the only intact volcanic lake in Europe.
 The water purity is close to that of distilled water.
 It is recommended to visit also the nearby caves known as “smelling” caves because of sulphur emanation.

 Bucura and Ana lakes from Peleaga Peak, Transylvania, Visit Romania by Horia Varlan

 Cozia Monastery is one of the most valuable monuments of national medieval architecture in Romania.
 Cozia was painted between 1390 and 1391 and some of the original frescoes are still well preserved.